We all know that we should put on sunscreen every time we are out in the sun. But there are some important parts of the body we often miss.

 “Common places people miss are going to be the ears, your eyelids, your lips, your scalp, the top of your feet or places near the edges of clothing, such as straps,” Dr. Lucas says.

-The sun’s ultraviolet rays are the major cause of skin cancer.
-Doctors believe that people can avoid most skin cancers by taking steps to protect themselves against the cellular damage these rays cause.
+The sun’s ultraviolet (UV) rays are the major cause of skin cancer.
+Healthcare providers believe that people can avoid most skin cancers by taking steps to protect themselves against the cellular damage these rays cause.

-Research has found that ears are the third most common location for skin cancers.
-Skin cancers can occur on any part of the ear, including the conchal bowl (middle part of your ear), an area that is relatively protected from the sun, the Skin Cancer Foundation says.
+Ears are the third most common location for skin cancers.
+Skin cancers can occur on any part of your ear, including the conchal bowl (middle part of your ear), an area that’s relatively protected from the sun.

 A lip balm that contains SPF will protect your lips.
 Be sure to reapply frequently if you eat or drink.
 Skin cancers of the lip most frequently occur in fair-skinned men older than age 50.
-The lower lip is about 12 times more likely to be affected, owing to its greater exposure to sunlight, the Skin Cancer Foundation says.
+The lower lip is about 12 times more likely to be affected, owing to its greater exposure to sunlight.

-A thick layer of dead skin cells protect the soles of our feet against the sun’s ultraviolet light.
-But the other side of your feet faces the sun directly when we’re wearing flip-flops and other skin-baring shoes.
+A thick layer of dead skin cells protects the soles of our feet against the sun’s ultraviolet light.
+But the other side of your feet faces the sun directly when you’re wearing flip-flops and other skin-baring shoes.
 That makes this area especially vulnerable to the sun’s rays.

 Your hair is only so-so protection against the sun’s ultraviolet rays.

 Your scalp — especially if you’re bald and in the parts of your hair — directly faces the sun, much like the tops of your feet.
 If you don’t want to wear a hat, be sure to put on some sunscreen.

 “It may make your hair greasy and goopy, but you need that layer of coverage actually touching the skin,” says Dr. Lucas.
-“You may prefer a gel based sunscreen to more effectively cover and protect this area more effectively.
+“You may prefer a gel-based sunscreen to cover and protect this area more effectively.
 The most effective way to protect the scalp is to wear a broad-brimmed hat.”

 Sunscreens are very effective when used properly.
 Follow these guidelines to get the most protection: